hundredrabbits/thebook/north_pacific_logbook.md

 The wind came back and we can sail.
 We're doing a good 5 kn, cruising alongside the shipping channel.
 We finally made it out, away from the threat of these behemoths.
 It looks like we'll arrive in Victoria Harbour tomorrow morning, with yet another night spent on the water.
 It's fine, but it looks like we'll spend it in obscurity as there is fog coming.
 Glad it stayed away for most of the day, granting us an amazing view of the coast.
 I make dessert [pancakes](#pancake), using up the rest of our maple syrup.

 ##### 1900
-Devine makes spaghetti aioli for dinner, we drink matcha (Japanese powdered green tea) afterwards and watch *The Royal Tenenbaums*.
+Devine makes spaghetti aglio e olio for dinner, we drink matcha (Japanese powdered green tea) afterwards and watch *The Royal Tenenbaums*.
 We take turns looking outside, keeping watch.
 The fog has only set on the south side of the Strait, on the American side.
 The wind is still good, we're running downwind.

 \newpage